DeanWay/ConwayCardSort/README.md

 2. Compare the top cards of the middle and right stacks and add them to the left stack.
 At the end of this process we will have a single stack (on the left position) that contains several sorted substacks.
 3. Pop off the first sorted substack onto the middle stack, then the second sorted substack onto the right stack.
-Merge the two subtacks by adding the larger of the top two cards to the left stack.
+Merge the two substacks by adding the larger of the top two cards to the left stack.
 Repeat this process until you have a single sorted stack.

 ### Instructions